Call Us: (02) 8880 9037

 Surgical Options

 • what is deviated septum consultSeptoplasty: This is the most common deviated septum surgery.
-During a septoplasty, the surgeon straightens the septum, usually under general anesthesia.
+During a septoplasty, the doctor straightens the septum, usually under general anesthesia.

 • Turbinectomy: Sometimes, the nasal turbinates (structures on the side wall of the inside of the nasal passage) are also enlarged or inflamed and may need to be reduced through turbinectomy, either alone or in conjunction with septoplasty.